• Skip to primary navigation

 Those little crust leaves perfectly cover up the cracks that happened during the bake.

-Assembling the Maple Pumpkin Pie With A Chocolate Crust
+Maple Pumpkin Pie in Chocolate Crust

 If you end up with unsightly cracks in your Maple Pumpkin Pie With A Chocolate Crust, use those little pie crust leaves you baked up to cover the cracks.
 Brilliant right?